cproctor/ub-cs-education-handbook/source/tracks/advanced_certificate_track_for_in_service_teachers.md

 ### Coursework

 The Advanced Certificate consists of five courses and a total of 15 credit hours.
-Courses may be taken in any order and at any pace, except for the culminating capstone course.
+Courses may be taken in any order and at any pace.

 | Course                                                                 | Credits |
 | ---------------------------------------------------------------------- | ------- |